thelilylang/lily/FEATURES_TODO.md

 - [ ] Support of generic record -> analysis
 - [ ] Check method
 - [ ] Check implementation data type -> analysis
+- [ ] Support of record call -> analysis
+- [ ] Make a register of all operators on this class -> analysis

 #### Codegen (LLVM)